senthil338/Software-Engineer-Interview/README.md

 #### Tries

-Trie is an efficient information retrieval data structure.The term “trie” comes from the word retrieval, and is usually pronounced “try”, to distinguish it from other “tree” structures.
+Trie is an efficient information retrieval data structure.
+The term “trie” comes from the word re<b>trie</b>val, and is usually pronounced “try”, to distinguish it from other “tree” structures.